bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 >
 > Interrupts are what allow the CPU to respond to event in real-time (`e.g.` keyboard key pressed).
 >
-> The computer's timer chip is advised to generate a hardware interrrupt **many times per second**.
+> The computer's timer chip is advised to generate a hardware interrupt **many times per second**.
 Every time the timer interrupt fires, the kernel has to decide:
 > - Has the current program used up its fair share of CPU time?
 > If yes, it saves the program's state and switches to running a different program.
 >